inspirai/wilderness-scavenger/README.md

   - Check out [Supported Platforms](#supported-platforms) for download links.
   - Make sure to update to the latest version of the engine if you would like to use depth map or enemy state features.
 - 2022-05-18: updated engine backend for Windows and MacOS (v1.0)
+- 2022-05-30: added submission template and instructions for submitting solutions to the online evaluation system

 ## Competition Overview